-The watchdog timer (WDT) is intended as a recovery method in situations where the CPU may be subjected to a software upset.
+The watchdog timer (WDT) is intended as a recovery method in situations where the software hangs.
 The WDT shall reset the system when software fails to clear the WDT within a selected time interval.
 The watchdog can be used in applications that are subject to electrical noise, power glitches, electrostatic discharge etc., or where high reliability is required.
 If the watchdog function is not needed in an application, it is possible to configure the watchdog timer to be used as an interval timer that can be used to generate interrupts at selected time intervals.